ldjennings/ldjennings.github.io/index.md

 I recently interned at STR, where I worked on a cyber security project involving .NET programs.

 My primary goal is to build cool robots with the intelligence and dexterity required to solve real world problems.
-I'd also really like it if these robots were in space.
+I'd really like it if these robots were in space.